Skip to content

 """

-Calculates the mass of the segment at a given web distance.
+Return the mass of the segment at a given web distance.

-:param float ideal_density: Ideal propellant density [kg/m^3]
+ideal_density: Ideal propellant density [kg/m^3].

-:return: Mass of the segment at the given web distance [kg]
+Mass of the segment [kg].

 """